HOW WE MAKE DECISIONS

 Decisions on all proposals are considered and discussed in public and business cases are formulated following extensive consultation with members of the public, partners and key stakeholders.

-Both the Executive Board and the Joint Assembly meet at least four times a year and its decisions are published after each meeting.
+Both the Executive Board and the Joint Assembly meet at least four times a year and details of decisions made by the Executive Board are published after each meeting.

 The Greater Cambridge Partnership operates as a Joint Committee, under powers delegated by its three local authority partners.